matthewwicker/MATH11228/README.md

-# Robustness of Learning Algoriths - MATH11228
+# Robustness of Learning Algorithms - MATH11228
 A Public Repository Containing Slides and Coursework on Adversarial Robustness delivered to students at University of Edinburgh

 ### Course Slides